I don’t think I’m strong enough. Can I really take these classes?

 Our newbies classes aim to help students develop comfort and independence in basic positions, and move safely between them.
 Students work toward supporting their own full body weight in the air at a pace appropriate to each person individually.
 These classes are the place to start for most beginners, particularly those without a strong background in a transferable fitness modality such as gymnastics or dance.

-Our open level classes assume that students are safe and oriented while moving in and out of basic positions (which differ for each apparatus), and that they are safely able to support their own weight in the air when hanging from the hands.
+Our level 2 classes assume that students are safe and oriented while moving in and out of basic positions (which differ for each apparatus), and that they are safely able to support their own weight in the air when hanging from the hands.
 Students should also be able to invert safely and with control from standing on the floor.
 (Inversions in the air are not required).
 Students ready for these classes will have either some prior aerial experience, or a comparable athletic background.
-Please reach out to us before registering for Open Level if you are new to our studio.
+Please reach out to us before registering for Level 2 if you are new to our studio.

 What should I wear?